Prospective Graduate Students FAQs

 Most assistantships provide a two-semester stipend and a waiver of out-of-state tuition.

 Question 16: Must I take the TOEFL?
-The TSE?
+The IELTS?

 Question 17: Do I have to take the GRE?
 Are GMAT scores acceptable?